Red Yeast Rice

 Red Yeast Rice (RYR) has been used in food and traditional medicine for thousands of years in China for cardiovascular support.
-It is an extract from red rice that has been fermented with the yeast Monascus purpureus, a process which creates compounds that have been clinically shown to inhibit the production of liver cholesterol.
+An extract from RYR has been fermented with the yeast Monascus purpureus, which creates compounds that have been clinically shown to inhibit the production of cholesterol in the liver.

-Unlike many other red yeast rice supplements on the market, AOR Red Yeast Rice with Ankascin 568-R is subjected to a patented extraction process that removes citrinin, a toxic by-product of the fermentation process.
-Most red yeast rice products on the market also contain monacolin K, a compound that is associated with side effects similar to statin drugs.
-These side effects can include myopathy, muscle symptoms such as pain and weakness, and rhabdomyolysis, a condition in which muscle fibers break down, releasing harmful substances into the bloodstream which can affect the liver and kidneys.
+Unlike many other red yeast rice supplements on the market, AOR’s Red Yeast Rice with Ankascin 568-R is subjected to a patented extraction process that removes citrinin, a toxic by-product of the fermentation process.
+Most RYR products on the market also contain monacolin K, a compound that is associated with side effects similar to statin drugs.
+These side effects can include myopathy, muscle pain and weakness, and rhabdomyolysis, a condition in which muscle fibres break down, releasing harmful substances into the bloodstream which can affect the liver and kidneys.

-AOR’s Red Yeast Rice is the world’s first red yeast rice product that does not contain any monacolin K or citrinin.
-Additionally, AOR has standardized the amount of biologically active pigments monascin and ankaflavin, which offer cholesterol lowering effects without the side effects of monacolin K.
+AOR’s Red Yeast Rice is the world’s first RYR product that does not contain any monacolin K or citrinin.
+Additionally, AOR has standardized the amount of biologically active pigments monascin and ankaflavin, which have been studied for their cholesterol-lowering activity.